What Causes Migraines?

 A migraine that lasts between 4 and 42 hours

-Hemiplegic migraine is quite uncommon and occurs when individuals experience weakness on one side of their body along with headaches and other symptoms that are usually the same as seen in other migraines.
+Hemiplegic migraine is uncommon and occurs when individuals experience weakness on one side of their body along with headaches and other symptoms that are usually the same as seen in other migraines.
 The weakness is a symptom of migraine aura and occurs with other migraine aura signs like changes in vision, sensation, or speech.
-The hemiplegic migraine can occur to individuals with people who have an existing family history or as a one-off occurrence for individuals without any family history of migraines.
+The hemiplegic migraine can happen to individuals with people who have an existing family history or as a one-off occurrence for individuals without any family history of migraines.
 Since this is a rare condition, if you develop weakness with your migraine, seek immediate medical attention and do not make assumptions about your condition.

 The symptoms of hemiplegic migraines usually last for hours to days or even weeks in rare cases, but most will completely disappear.